This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Packing List Essentials

-But if you’re going to hike the trails, enjoy the botanical gardens or swim at the Blue Lagoon, then it is definitely a trip you should take!
+If you’re going to hike the trails, enjoy the botanical gardens or swim at the Blue Lagoon, then definitely take a trip to visit the Baths of Aphrodite!